F(T) gravity and k-essence: Introduction

 Recently, however, some models with the field equations of 2nd order [so-called $F(T)$-gravity] are proposed \cite{BF}-\cite{L3}.
 These models based on the "teleparallel" equivalent of General Relativity (TEGR) \cite{Eins}-\cite{FF2}, which, instead of using the curvature defined via the Levi-Civita connection, uses the Weitzenb$\ddot{o}$ck connection that has no curvature but only torsion.
 In \cite{FF1}-\cite{FF2}, some models based on modified teleparallel gravity were presented as an alternative to inflationary models.
 The fact that the field equations of $F(T)$ gravity are always 2nd order makes these theories simpler than the other modified gravity theories like $F(R)$ or $F(G)$.
 More recently, some properties of $F(T)$ gravity were studied in \cite{M6}-\cite{M7}.
+For instance, it is demonstrated recently in \cite{36} that $f(T)$ gravity may have very realistic cosmographic parameters, fitting it with liminocity distance and BAO.
+In fact, $f(T)$ cosmography \cite{36} may give the regions overlapping with LCDM model.
 It is clear that $F(T)$ gravity presents a very rich behavior and deserves further investigation.

 The purpose of the present paper is to investigate some models of $F(T)$ gravity as well as k-essence.
 Also we will study the equivalence of modified gravity theories with k-essence.

 This paper is organized as follows.
 In the following section we review $F(T)$ gravity and present some its models.
 In Sec.
 III we investigate some models of k-essence.
 The relation between $F(T)$ gravity and k-essence is studied in Sec.IV.
 In the last section we will give some conclusions.